balushi42/nodeUp/README.md

 	-i --introduce [node] [node]	introduce two nodes to one another -f --forget [node]		forget given node, remove keys and records from both local and remote nodes --force [node]			forget given node, remove keys and records ONLY the local node

+#Known issues
+-when introducing two nodes with -i the software may break if you dont manually connect to each node and answer the trusted host question by attemting to connect with -c or just -u!